 1. Rio Carnival - Brazil

 The world’s biggest carnival, over 2 million attend this wild, five day celebration every year.
 It is the carnival benchmark and quite simply the mother of all parties.
 Whether you’re partying away in the Sambadrome watching the flamboyant samba schools compete, or dancing in the streets at a block party, you’re guaranteed to have an epic time.

 Best known for the raucous affair of revellers chasing each other around the streets throwing masses of coloured powder (or gulal) at each other, this celebration is certainly vibrant.
 A traditional Hindu festival, the party marks the start of spring, good overcoming evil, fertility, colour and love.

 3. Carnival of Santa Cruz de Tenerife - Spain

 Considered the second most popular carnival, this celebration attracts people from all over the world to the Canary Islands every February.
 There are vibrant parades, elaborate costumes and all night partying.
 From flower power to Bollywood and horror films to pirates, every year has a different theme.

 Lead by the British West Indian community, this lively annual August event is iconic in England.
 If you like Caribbean food, jerk chicken, goat curry and fried plantain are the dishes of the weekend.
 Masquerades, dancing and live music ranging from reggae and dub to salsa, create a vivid spectacle celebrating the capital of England’s multicultural past and present.

 5. Mardi Gras - USA

-This long-standing carnival is the biggest event on the New Orleans calendar and is referred to locally as “the greatest free show on earth”.
-The celebrations take place in the form of live music, colourful parades, delicious food and lots of excitement.
+This long standing carnival is the biggest event on the New Orleans calendar and is referred to locally as “the greatest free show on earth”.
+The celebrations take place in the form of live music, colorful parades, delicious food and lots of excitement.
 Thousands of trinkets and beads are also thrown to the cheering crowds from the passing floats.

 6. Carnival of Venice - Italy